echarts-maps/echarts-china-cities-js/README.md

 !!! note

-   This repo is not associated with Apache ECharts (incubating) project
+   This repo is not associated with Apache ECharts project

 ## Feature highlights